-Party or relevant jurisdiction Russian Federation and Norway Title of project Establishing a genetic baseline of northern salmon populations across the Russian - Norwegian border for management purposes Objective of research project Establish a genetic baseline of sufficient resolution for the purposes of partitioning bag net catches between Russian and Norwegian regions.
-Brief description of research project In northern Norway, salmon are caught in bag net fisheries along the coast.
+Party or relevant jurisdiction Russian Federation and Norway Title of project Establishing a genetic baseline of northern salmon populations Time of project across the Russian - Norwegian border for management purposes Objective of research project Establish a genetic baseline of sufficient resolution for the purposes of l significant in the property of the property partitioning bag net catches between Russian and Norwegian regions.
+Diction C Brief description of research In northern Norway, salmon are caught in bag net fisheries along the project coast.
 Tagging studies conducted in the 1960s and 1970s demonstrated that these fisheries were mixed-stock fisheries (Prusov&Zubchenko 2009, Hansen et al. in prep.), intercepting salmon returning to a large number of rivers, both in Russia and Norway.
 Though fishing effort in marine fisheries for salmon has decreased since these studies were conducted, there is still a substantial marine fishery in Norway's two northernmost counties with a catch totalling 44,414 salmon (55% of the total marine fishery) in 2008 (ICES 2009).
 The proportion of Russian salmon in these catches is unknown, and whether the proportions observed in earlier tagging studies are stable over this time period is also uncertain.
 The development of a genetic baseline of Norwegian and Russian salmon populations provides an opportunity for applying genetic methods to investigate the present distribution of different salmon populations contributing to the coastal fisheries.
 The development of the baseline will be conducted in cooperation between PINRO, IMR and NINA.
 DNA will be extracted from the samples using commercial kits such as QiagenDNEasy, which gives high quality DNA for long-term storage.
 The samples will be amplified for the selected multiplexed markers and fragment analysis will be conducted on ABI 3130XL (NINA) and ABI 3730XL (IMR) Genetic Analyzers.
-DNA will be analyzed for variation in 18-25 microsatellite markers The analyses of bag net sampled fish will be conducted at IMR.
+DNA will be analyzed for variation in 18- 25 microsatellite markers The analyses of bag net sampled fish will be conducted at IMR.
 The statistical analysis and assignment will be conducted in cooperation between NINA and IMR, with participation from PINRO.
 The common dataset of Norwegian and Russian rivers will be made available for the purposes of the SALSEA-Merge project.
-The data will also be used for constructing a national genetic baseline Dates during which research will take place for Norwegian and Russian Atlantic salmon populations.
-2009-2010 Area in which research will take place Northern Norway, North-West of the Russian Federation Estimated number and weight of salmon to be retained N/A
+The data will also be used for constructing a national genetic baseline for Norwegian and Russian Atlantic salmon populations.
+Dates during which research 2009-2010 will take place Area in which research will Northern Norway, North-West of the Russian Federation take place Estimated number and weight N/A of salmon to be retained

 Resources

 Estimated cost of the Norway Russia

 research project Collection of samples £3,400 £33,600

 Meetings & Travel £5,600 £1,100

 Analyses (incl. labour) £50,500 -

 Evaluating results £13,500 -

 Analysis of bagnet samples £25,250 -

 Assignment/Mixed stock analysis and report £9,000 -

 Total £107,250 £34,700

 Total: £141,950

 Number of participating scientists Norway - 4, Russian Fed leration - 3.

-Name and e-mail address of coordinating scientist in charge of project Vidar Wennevik (IMR) y Sergey Prusov (PINRO) 10
+Name and e-mail address of coordinating scientist in charge of project Vidar Wennevik (IMR) y Sergey Prusov (PINRO) no

 Details of research vessels, e.g. name, registration, call sign and description of vessel N/A

-Type and amount of gear and other equipment to be used Electrofishing units - 5 (Smolt traps - 2 (PINRO) Genetic Analyzer ABI 3'

-Genetic Analyzer ABI 3
+Type and amount of gear and other equipment to be used Electrofishing units - 5 (Smolt traps - 2 (PINRO) Genetic Analyzer ABI 3' Genetic Analyzer ABI 3 730XL - 1 (IMR)

 Details of any collaborating countries Norway